 The Coven's Eleven

 Samantha "Sam" Manson from Danny Phantom.
-She's the leading female, being Danny Phantom's goth best friend and eventual love interest.
-She has an unholding interest in the subliminal and netherworldly, but combines this with an outspoken attitude on vegetarianism, animal rights and environmentalism.
-Her personality is seemingly less dreary than the stereotypical "goth" persona usually shown.
-Based on how she conducts herself, it would be fairer to say that she labels herself a goth more as an outlet for her independence and individuality.
-Sam is often the most pragmatic of the group, but she can be bossy at times and very determined to stand up for what she believes in.
-But she's also very caring and jolly towards her friends, Danny and Tucker.
-She always gets them out of trouble, and if she's in trouble, she can do it by herself anyway.
-It was hinted that she had a psychic connection to Danny.
-Her parents are actually super wealthy but she kept this a secret so she won't have "fake friends".
-Besides, she always clash with her parents and their colorful personality.
-To be honest, she's the very character who introduced me to the culture of goth.
+She's the leading female, being Danny Phantom's Goth best friend and eventual love interest.
+She has an upholding fascination for the subliminal and netherworldly, but combines this with an outspoken attitude on vegetarianism, animal rights and environmentalism.
+Her personality is seemingly less dreary than the stereotypical Goth, and more an outlet for her independence and individuality.
+Sam is often the most pragmatic of the group, and always gets Danny and Tucker out of trouble.
+It is hinted that she has a psychic connection to Danny.
+She usually clashes with her preppy parents, who are actually wealthy, but she keeps this a secret so she would not have fake friends.
+As far as I can remember, she's the very character who introduced me to the Goth subculture.

 .